Nest vs. Lyric vs. Ecobee3 vs. Carrier CôrBy - 01/18/2017

 Guess what?
-Smart Thermostats actually save energy and, while they are not the most popular home automation product du jour, they are certainly catching on.
-Three companies are leading the way: Nest, Honeywell, and Ecobee.
-Nest offers the Nest Learning Thermostat, Honeywell offers the Lyric Round, T5, and T6 Pro, and Ecobee offers the Ecobee3 and Ecobee3 Lite.
+Smart Thermostats save energy and, while they are not the most popular home automation product du jour, they are certainly catching on.
+Four companies are leading the way: Nest, Honeywell, and Ecobee.
+Nest offers the Nest Learning Thermostat, Honeywell offers the Lyric Round, T5, and T6 Pro, Ecobee offers the Ecobee3 and Ecobee3 Lite, and Carrier the Cor 7-Day Programmable, Cor 5C, and Cor 7C.

-Nest vs Lyric vs Ecobee Pricing and Functionality
+Nest vs Lyric vs Ecobee vs Carrier Cor Pricing and Functionality

-With price out of the way, the determining factor is what they offer.
-The three have very different concepts and ideas.
+But how does price affect functionality?
+Are the more expensive options better?
+All four companies have different concepts and ideas.
 Nest claims to have a Learning Thermostat.
-It adapts to how you manually set it, and over time, it learns to set itself according to what it observes.
+It adapts based on how you set it, and over time, it learns to set itself according to what it observes.
 It takes about a month for this process to kick in.
 With further manual fine-tuning, Nest will continue to learn, furthering the automation process.

 Lyric, on the other hand, takes pride in its Geofencing Feature.
 You don’t need to set Lyric manually to save energy if you’re going out.
 Let’s say, for example, that you are going to work.
-Lyric automatically sets itself to Away Mode when you leave your predefined geofenced radius, saving you energy as your house doesn’t need to be cozy when you’re away.
-And as soon as you enter back inside the geofenced radius, Lyric starts warming up or cooling down your home, so it’s comfy when you arrive.
-On both the 1st generation and the 2nd generation Lyric, the geofenced radius can be defined from a quarter mile to 2,000 miles.
+Lyric automatically sets itself to Away Mode when you leave your predefined geofence radius, saving you energy as your house doesn’t need to be cozy when you’re away.
+And as soon as you enter back inside the geofence radius, Lyric starts warming up or cooling down your home, so it’s comfy when you arrive.
+On both the 1st generation and the 2nd generation Lyric, the geofence radius can be defined between a quarter mile and 2,000 miles.

 Will They Work In Your Home?